 Just as Binh brought his taxi to a halt in front of Hotel InterContinental, the rain came down.
 I hurried into the lobby and stopped and looked at my watch.
 I was 15 minutes late.
 It was 12:15

 Shaking water off my clothes, I took the elevator to the 18th floor, where Emile, Howard’s friend, had an executive suite.
 Howard had told me to meet him there.
 At room number 1828, I stopped.
 I didn’t knock on the door because it was ajar.
 Voices came to me through the narrow opening.
 I recognized them from several days before.

 “Natasha arrives in a few days,” Andrei said.
 “How is the apartment search going?”

 “Howard has narrowed down our choices to three,” Emile replied.
 “I just haven’t had time to look at them.”

-I couldn’t see either one of the two men on the other side of the door, and they couldn’t see me.
+I couldn’t see either of the two men on the other side of the door.
+They couldn’t see me.

 Emile didn’t respond.
 A few seconds passed.